On the number of reachable pairs in a digraph: Elements of the weight set

 Proposition \ref{prop:3/4b} shows that for each $n \ne 7$ and each $k$ between $n$ and $\lceil (3/4)n^2 \rceil$, there always exists a digraph on $n$ vertices with exactly $k$ reachable pairs.
 However, in general there will be digraphs on $n$ vertices with weight strictly between $\lceil (3/4)n^2 \rceil$ and $n^2$.
 In Theorem \ref{thm:rearrange}, we will prove that weights in $W(n)$ larger than $(3/4)n^2$ can be realized by digraphs that contain at least one mother vertex, which reduces the problem to considering the induced transitive digraph obtained after removing the mother vertices.
 Consequently, the weight sets can be determined recursively.

 We will now discuss the structure of graphs containing mother vertices.
-When a transitive digraph $\Gamma$ on a vertex set $V$ has at least one mother vertex, then $V$ admits a partition $V = A \cup B$, where $A$ is the set of all mother vertices.
-Assuming that $B$ is nonempty, i.e., assuming that $\Gamma$ is not a complete digraph, then there are no directed edges from any vertex in $B$ to any vertex in $A$.
+When a transitive digraph $D$ on a vertex set $V$ has at least one mother vertex, then $V$ admits a partition $V = A \cup B$, where $A$ is the set of all mother vertices.
+Assuming that $B$ is nonempty, i.e., assuming that $D$ is not a complete digraph, then there are no directed edges from any vertex in $B$ to any vertex in $A$ (if there were an edge from a vertex $v$ in $B$ to any vertex in $A$, then, since $D$ is a transitive digraph, $v$ would itself be a mother vertex, a contradiction to the definition of $B$).

 Of course, when each vertex in $A$ is a mother vertex, $A$ comprises a clique.
 So, a starting point for studying transitive digraphs with mother vertices is to examine how the vertex set can be partitioned into cliques.